YifanYue/Neutral-loss-/README.md

 # Neutral-loss-
-a software to find neutral loss in mass spectrum
+a software to find neutral loss in mass spectrum data